 - Empower everyone

-- Recognize and energize
+- Recognise and energise

-- Institutionalize success
+- Institutionalise success

-Companies that put customers at the center of their business don’t just let culture evolve naturally.
+Companies that put customers at the centre of their business don’t just let culture evolve naturally.
 They actively create an environment that empowers employees to make decisions based on what’s best for customers, and in turn the business.